Jbleezy/BO1-Reimagined/README.md

 * Teleporter sounds no longer linked to FPS
 * Announcer tells players when entering a new zone through the airlocks if the zone that the player is going into is not outside
 * Fixed a bug where the sky would turn bright right after restarting the map
+* Removed certain triggers on the map that move players

 #### No Man's Land
 * Current No Man's Land round displayed in black where the round number normally is